 This hominy recipe fills this in-between late winter season so nicely.
 It is warm and hearty with chewy, toothsome hominy and a luscious tomato sauce but hints at a vibrancy lacking in creamier winter foods thanks to the briny pop of pickled green chile, olives, and capers.

+If you’ve never cooked with hominy outside of making Pozole Rojo I want to encourage you to give this a try.
 Have fun with this recipe and make it your own!
 Keep reading for the basic steps and a little more about hominy.

 What is hominy?